Juliamg/buildingLimitsAPI/README.md

 1. Install dependencies (poetry must be installed): `poetry install` and activate with `poetry shell`
 2. Have a local database set up that you can connect to.
 In this project, MySQL was used for all DB tables.
 2. Create an `.env` file with an env variable `DB_CONNECTION_STRING` where you put your local DB connection string.
-2. Run the app from the command line with `uvicorn app.main:app --reload --env-file .env`
+2. Run the app from the command line with `uvicorn app.main:app --env-file .env`

-## Build a Docker image for deployment
+## Build the Docker image
-This project uses Buildpacks to build the docker image with a Procfile as the application entrypoint.
+This project uses Buildpacks to build a Docker image with a Procfile as the application entrypoint.
+Run the Docker image with the env variable `DB_CONNECTION_STRING` and `PORT` set.
-To get the necessary env variables mounted into the docker image, make sure you have exported the `DB_CONNECTION_STRING` first as it is passed into the builder as an env variable.
-If building from a github workflow, this secret string should be fetched from a key vault and set as an env variable before executing the build script from a GitHub action.
+If building from a Github workflow, the connection string should be fetched from a key vault and set as an env variable before executing the build script from a GitHub action.

-To build the Docker image run the build.sh script in your terminal like so `./build.sh`
+To build the Docker image, run the build.sh script in your terminal; `./build.sh`

 ## Endpoints
 ### `POST /building_limit`